 And true love parting blackens a bright morrow:

-These beginning lines dive into the hardships of “true love” without revealing any of the emotion’s pleasant qualities.
+These beginning lines of ‘The Sorrow of True Love’ dive into the hardships of “true love” without revealing any of the emotion’s pleasant qualities.
 There is no backstory of happy times before this loss, but rather a quick examination behind the “great sorrow” from the “parting” element of the relationship.
-This is an interesting approach, given that theme of the poem will later be revealed as commentary that a loveless life is a worse circumstance than the grief brought on by losing someone loved, but the effect is strong since it focuses the reader directly on the idea of loss.
+This is an interesting approach, given that theme of ‘The Sorrow of True Love’ will later be revealed as commentary that a loveless life is a worse circumstance than the grief brought on by losing someone loved, but the effect is strong since it focuses the reader directly on the idea of loss.
 Thomas is not comparing happiness with happiness, after all.
 He is comparing loss with loss, and placing the pain of “true love parting” into the introductory elements draws attention directly to the pain that is so vast and empty that it “blackens a bright tomorrow.”

 Yet almost they equal joys, since their despair